 Advertising dollars shifting towards programmatic advertising: We believe the advertising industry is still in the early stages of a shift to programmatic advertising.
 The ability to transact through real-time-bidding platforms has evolved beyond banner advertising to be used across a wide range of advertising channels and formats, including desktop, mobile, connected TV, linear TV, streaming audio and digital billboards.
-U.S. programmatic advertising is experiencing a rapid increase in adoption and, according to eMarketer, is expected to grow at a 21% CAGR from 2018 to 2022, reaching \$140 billion by 2022, and is forecasted to represent 48% of total U.S. media spend by 2022.
-The TV industry is undergoing significant disruptions as Internet-enabled connected TV has become a preferred vehicle for streaming video content.
-Marketers are increasingly investing in connected TV advertising as more inventory becomes available.
+Programmatic advertising is experiencing a rapid increase in adoption and, according to eMarketer, is expected to grow at a 25% CAGR from 2017 to 2021, reaching \$116 billion by 2021, and is forecasted to represent 44% of total U.S. media spend by 2021.